rohitkamalv/flam/README.md

 ### `status`

-Show a summary of the job queue and worker status.
+Show a summary of the job queue and worker status and pids.

 **Usage:**
 ```bash